stevenbraham/geo2ip/README.md

 Often I need to know which server belongs to a domain.
 I do this by copying the url from my browser to the terminal, remove the https:// and start a ping session.

-To simplify this process for me I developed this tool.
+To simplify this process for me, I developed this tool.

 **Only tested on unix based systems, because I parse the output of the ping program**